Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-first-vm-creation/guide.en-au.md

 ---
-title: "VMware Cloud Director - Creating a new virtual machine"
+title: "Public VCF as-a-Service - Creating a new virtual machine"
-excerpt: "How to create a new Virtual Machine in VCD"
+excerpt: "How to create a new Virtual Machine inPublic VCF as-a-Service"
 updated: 2024-05-23
 ---